saadbess/saadbess.com/src/posts/2023-08-12-optional-chaining-in-javascript.md

 Optional chaining can be an extremely useful feature, but there may be instances in which its use could produce unexpected outcomes or hide any underlying problems within your code.
 Here are a few scenarios when considering using optional chaining:

-### 1. When you need to know whether an object is missing a property or its value is `undefined`:
+### 1. When you need to know whether an object is missing a property or its value is `undefined`

 optional chaining will return `undefined` if it can't locate or can't detect said property or its value is `undefined` - making this method unsuitable when trying to distinguish between these two scenarios.